National Student Challenge

 It’s easy to see why bird feeding is so popular – birds are beautiful, energetic, and fun!
 They also display really cool behaviors at the bird feeder.
 This year, join us in discovering something new about bird feeding behaviors by taking part in our National Challenge.
-We’ve teamed up with 3-D® Pet Products, Wild Delight® Outdoor Pet Products, and Project FeederWatch to inspire young people to ask questions about the behaviors of their feeder birds and conduct investigations to find the answers.
+We’ve teamed up with 3-D® Pet Products, Wild Delight® Outdoor Pet Products, Better Bird™, and Project FeederWatch to inspire young people to ask questions about the behaviors of their feeder birds and conduct investigations to find the answers.

-What are birds doing at your feeders?
+What are behaviors are birds displaying at your feeders?

 Eligibility & Prizes